makeabilitylab/physcomp/electronics/leds.md

 For the theoretical predictions using Ohm's Law, I plugged in measured values for the resistors and the 9V battery (which was a fresh battery supplying more than 9V).

 ![](assets/images/SolveForResistor_LEDCircuit_PhysicalBuildsOf330Ohm350OhmAnd470Ohm.png)
-**Figure.** I built each of the three LED-based circuits (330Ω, 350Ω, and 470Ω) on my breadboard and measured the total voltage drop over our circuit (yellow multimeter) as well as teh total current $$I$$ (red multimeter shown in milliamps).
+**Figure.** I built each of the three LED-based circuits (330Ω, 350Ω, and 470Ω) on my breadboard and measured the total voltage drop over our circuit (yellow multimeter) as well as the total current $$I$$ (red multimeter shown in milliamps).
 You can right click on this image and "open image in new tab" to expand.
 {: .fs-1 }

 As you can see, our theoretical predictions were quite close to actual performance.
 Yay!